sunghunbae/decode/README.md

 ```

 ## DNA encoding file format

 A text file with single or multiple lines describes a DNA sequence design encoding building blocks and a random sequence.

-* {#}
+### Syntax

-...Sequence of # bases encoding a building block.
-...The building block numbers 1, 2, ... are assigned sequentially from the 5' end.
+- {#}: Sequence of # bases encoding a building block.
+The building block numbers 1, 2, ... are assigned sequentially from the 5' end.
-* (#)
-...Sequence of # bases encoding a random sequence to test if hit count is biased by PCR amplification.
+- (#): Sequence of # bases encoding a random sequence to test if hit count is biased by PCR amplification.

+### Examples

 ```
 AAATCGATGTG